siavava/portfolio/content/projects/visual/89-position-based-dynamics.md

 factor $s$ sets how far, chosen so a single step reaches $C = 0$ when the constraint is locally linear and is re-solved when it is not.

-**A Gauss-Seidel sweep.** Constraints are projected one after another, each seeing the corrections of the ones before it, and the whole set is swept a few times per step.
-More iterations stiffen the material toward rigid.
+Constraints are projected one after another in a Gauss-Seidel sweep, each seeing the corrections of the ones before it, and the whole set is swept a few times per step, with more iterations stiffening the material toward rigid.
 Once the projections settle, velocities are read back from how far each particle actually moved:

 ```algorithm
 caption: $\textsc{Step}(h)$ — one position-based dynamics update